gouyang/golang-tips/README.md

 - Short variable declarations could only be used inside a function.
 - byte is alias for uint8
+- rune is alias for int32 // an integer value identifying a Unicode code point
 - var b bytes.Buffer // Buffer needs no initialization:
 - var nil Type // Type must be a pointer, channel, func, interface, map, or slice type
 - undefined variable